AYA Wellness Policy

 Formation of a School Wellness Council:

 American Youth Academy will create a School Wellness Council to develop, implement, monitor, review, and, as necessary, revise school nutrition and physical activity policies.
 The council also will serve as a resource to the school for implementing those policies.
-The School Wellness Council will be led by the head of school and/ or principal and may include a group of individuals representing the school community: parents, students, representatives of the school food preparers, members of the school board, school administrators, teachers, and health professionals.
+The School Wellness Council will be led by the head of school and/ or principal and may include a group of individuals representing the school community: parents, students, and representatives of the school food preparers, members of the school board, school administrators, teachers, and health professionals.

 AYA parents have the option of sending lunch to school with their children or purchasing lunch through the school lunch program.
 Students who meet eligibility criteria will be able to receive free lunch.
 Meals served at AYA will: